WEDDINGS & BLESSINGS

 CIVIL WEDDING & PARTNERSHIP BLESSINGS in ENGLAND and WALES:

-In England, only Anglican (CofE) priests or individually authorised ministers of other denominations (e.g. the Methodist Church) are authorised to conduct weddings without a registrar present.
+In England, only Anglican (CofE) priests or individually authorised ministers of other denominations are authorised to conduct weddings without the additional services of a registrar.

 Couples also chose hotels and other locations for their big day.
 Left: Miriam and George flew in from Germany to have their wedding blessed at Old Trafford Football Ground on Aug Bank Holiday Mon 2011 - the day after they had watched Manchester United beat Arsenal 8-2.